 Pretty basic, let’s continue working from here and build on-top of it.

 • Grow your business online with WordMess, the fastest way to create a business website.

 As you can see in each instance there’s particular value being expressed aimed at the audience we’re trying to reach - in this case, Bob the customer.

 Keep polishing until you are satisfied with the result.
 Test your final constructs with real people and see which ones perform better and measure concrete data points to draw conclusions.

-• When creating a value proposition always think about what is that you want to communicate and to who.
+• When creating a value proposition always think about what is that you want to communicate and